 |Main NIC rate||12.0%||13.8%|

 |No NIC on first||£155pw||£156pw|

-- *Nil rate of employer NIC for employees under the age of 21 up to £815pw.
-Since 6.4.2012, only employment with a salary-related pension scheme can benefit from the lower contracted-out NIC rates.
+- *Nil rate of employer NIC for employees under the age of 21 and apprentices under 25, up to £827pw.

 - Employer contributions (at 13.8%) are also due on most taxable benefits (Class 1A) and on tax paid on an employee’s behalf under a PAYE settlement agreement (Class 1B).